luffyjie/HomeX/README.md

     }
 }

-Then the object will liftcyle is bind with VC now. we can skip the bad thing in swiftUI router.
+Then the object lifecycle is bind with VC now. we can skip the bad thing in swiftUI router.

 About the swiftUI discuss you can read this article